surf-visualization/paraview-course/docs/exercise1.md

 You should now see a color scale in the view area that shows how scalar values in the data are mapped to colors.

+▶Vary the slice position and orientation within the dataset using the Slicing properties (__Slice Direction__ and __Slice__).

 ## Isosurfacing

-Our next job is to see what this dataset contains.
+Our next job is to look into what this dataset contains.
 To be more precise, we want to explore certain features of the dataset in order to look for things out of the ordinary.
 For example, we are interested in physical structures such as bone and skin.

 ▶ To do this, we first need to add a __Contour__ filter to the pipeline: select the data source (__headsq_masked.vtk__) in the pipeline browser and add a Contour filter.
 You can do this by either using the icon symbol in the toolbar (half a sphere) or use __Filters → Common → Contour__ in the menu bar:

 ![](images/contour-filter.png)

 !!!
-Tip "Quick way to add a filter"
+Tip "Quick search to add a filter"

     When you know the name of the filter you want to add, a quicker way than navigating the Filter menu is to use **Ctrl+Spacebar**.
 This will show a search dialog where you can type (part of) the filter name and matching filters will get listed.
 Select the filter you want and press **Enter** to add it.

-    Of course, make sure to have selected the filter whose inputs you want to use before adding the downstream filter.
+    Of course, make sure to have selected the filter whose input you want to use before adding the downstream filter.

 ▶ Next, we want to see what this filter does: in the __Properties__ tab, set the value of the contour under __Isosurfaces__ to 500 and click on __Apply__ and you should see a surface more-or-less representing the boy's skin.